 Can you book tours in and around Cambodia in advance?

-Again, yes.
+Yes.
 We are big fans of this site for booking all sorts of tours and transfers.
-This allows you to pay online with your card, have the backup of a big company with guarantees, and avoid all local scams, rip offs and haggling.
+This allows you to pay online with your card, have the backup of a big company with guarantees, and avoid all local scams, rip-offs and haggling.

-In Siem Reap we can warmly recommend Garden Village Guesthouse, a budget but rather nice guest house, with pool and on-site food.
-We and many other family travellers have used this place as a base in Siem Reap.
+In Siem Reap, we can warmly recommend Garden Village Guesthouse, (on Agoda, the booking platform we use for Asia) a budget but rather nice guest house or hostel, with a pool and on-site food.
+We and many other family travellers have used this place as a base in Siem Reap

 Pin the image below to Pinterest, thanks!